-Python is a fastest-growing and popular language used by programmers for data science, web applications, and game development.
-Python is considered a high-level programming language as it uses the English language, making it an easy language for beginners to learn.
+Python is by far the most popular language used by programmers for data science, and it is also quite popular in web applications and game development.
+Python is considered a high-level programming language, but with its easy syntax and robust documentation, it is considered one of the easiest languages for beginners to learn.

-In this 5-day hands-on Python course, you will begin by learning the fundamentals of Python code and then transition into more complicated programming tasks.
-The second half of the course focuses primarily on data science using Pandas, Matplotlib, and Sci-Kit learn.
-These packages will teach you how to input, analyze, and graph data.
+In this 5-day hands-on Python course, you'll learn the fundamentals of Python, and then you'll transition into more complicated programming tasks.
+We'll focus heavily on data science using Pandas, Matplotlib, and Sci-Kit learn.
+With these packages, you'll learn how to input, analyze, and make visual representations of data.

 This Python Bootcamp is offered at our coding school, Noble Desktop, at 594 Broadway in SoHo.